Skip to the content

 23rd July 1928: The carving of the Ten Commandment stones on Buckland Beacon commenced.
 The work was undertaken by a W. Arthur Clements (from Exmouth) and whilst he was undertaking the work (he finished on 31st August 1928) he lived in a small hut on the fringe of the woods below the Beacon.
 The hut was little more than a cattle shed and the only light he had was a candle.
 He used to wash in a nearby stream.
 The Lord of the Manor (Mr William Whitley) wished to commemorate the rejection of Parliament of the proposed new book of common prayer in 1928 as he considered it to be a “victory for the Protestants over popish trends” so he had the stones engraved.
 Source: Article by Judy Chard in Autumn 1988 edition of Dartmoor Magazine.

 23rd July 1928: The carving of the Ten Commandment stones on Buckland Beacon commenced.
-Apparently Mr Whitley would often ride up to the Beacon to see how Arthur Clements was progressing and for this he was given the nickname of Moses.
+Apparently Mr Whitley would often ride up to the Beacon with his dogs to see how Arthur Clements was progressing and gave him the nickname of Moses!
 After completing the ten commandments it was found that there was quite a big space left, so the third verse of the hymn “O God our Help in Ages Past” was engraved, which is considered quite profound given the location of the hills and tors of Dartmoor.
 It reads: “Before the hills in order stood, Or earth received her frame, From everlasting thou art God, To endless years the same”.
 Of note, there is also also a quotation after the fourth commandment, viz: “But there’s a power, which man can wield, When mortal aid is vain, That eye, that arm, that love to reach, The listening ear to gain, That power is prayer

 24th July 1937: The final stone was laid on the tower at Buckfast Church.
 The final phase of the rebuilding of the Church was the completion of the tower to accommodate the superb set of bells which had been donated in 1910.
 With the laying of the final stone, thus completed thirty-two years of work.
 It was not, however, until December 1938 that the pointing was finished and the scaffolding removed.
 Source: Buckfast Abbey website.